Kijjakarn/Crease-Pattern-Analyzer/README.md

 ## License

 This work is licensed under the terms of GNU GPLv3.
-See gpl.txt for more information.
+See LICENSE.txt for more information.

 [1]: http://www.langorigami.com/article/referencefinder "ReferenceFinder"